Catherine Helen Spence: Early life

 Spence arrived in the three-year-old colony of South Australia at the age of 14 in November 1839.
 Upon their arrival in Australia the family spent seven months camping in a tent near Brownhill Creek.
 There, they kept a small herd of cows and made money from selling their milk.
 They returned to Adelaide around the middle of 1840 and moved into a house in West Terrace.
-Spence would later reflect that these were among the most miserable years of her life, saying that she "suffered from the want of some intellectual activity and from the sense of frustrated ambition and religious despair".
-The family was forced to sell their cows and found little success in farming the 80-acre plot that they had purchased.
+Spence later stated that these were among the most miserable years of her life, saying that she "suffered from the want of some intellectual activity and from the sense of frustrated ambition and religious despair".
+The family was forced to sell their cows and found little success trying to farm a 80 acre plot that they purchased.

+It was at that time that she witnessed one of the earliest uses of proportional representation, when a quota-based PR system was used in the 1840 Adelaide municipal election, due to the persuasion of Rowland Hill.
+Her father was the town clerk who over saw the election.

-At the age of 17, Spence found employment as a governess for the children of the postmaster Henry Watts, the Surveyor-General Edward Charles Frome, and the governor's Private Secretary Alfred Mundy.
+In 1842, at the age of 17, Spence found employment as a governess for the children of the postmaster Henry Watts, the Surveyor-General Edward Charles Frome, and the governor's Private Secretary Alfred Mundy.

-According to her autobiography Spence received two marriage proposals during these years, but made the uncommon choice to remain unmarried.
-She later wrote of the proposals:
+According to her autobiography, Spence received two marriage proposals during these years but chose to remain unmarried.
+She later explained:

-The first might have been accepted if it had not been for the Calvinistic creed that made me shrink from the possibility of bringing children into the world with so little chance of eternal salvation, so I said 'No' to a very clever young man, with whom I argued on many points and with whom, if I had married him, I should have argued until one of us died!
+The first [proposal] might have been accepted if it had not been for the Calvinistic creed that made me shrink from the possibility of bringing children into the world with so little chance of eternal salvation, so I said 'No' to a very clever young man, with whom I argued on many points and with whom, if I had married him, I should have argued until one of us died!
 I was 17, and had just begun to earn money.
 I told him why I refused him and that it was final.
 In six weeks he was engaged to another woman.

 Three years later, in May 1846, Spence opened her own short-lived school.
 She also began to contribute some anonymous writings to the South Australian.
 In 1850, after the closure of her school, Spence began to work as a live-in governess.
 She resigned from her position within the year and began attempting to make her living as a writer.